Here’s how 46+ in-the-trench Marketers, Business owners & Experts Use LinkedIn to Generate Business Leads Consistently.

 Carolyn Cairns of Creation Business Consultants shares: “Sponsored updates allow the user to enter the newsfeed of people who are going to find the content useful and valuable.
 Use visually appealing images to grab attention and make sure your headline answers the ‘what’s in it for me?’ question for the reader.
 Also, where possible, use famous friends on social media (like the CEO or a well-known brand advocate) as that can drive up engagement and click-through rates.”

 Martin Seeley of Mattress Next Day agrees: “You can increase the reach [of your content] by using Sponsored Updates, if you know your target audience and your content is relevant to them.”

-Seeley, however cautions that, “This feature is costly if your targeting is not accurate.
+Seeley, however, cautions, “This feature is costly if your targeting is not accurate.
 You will get the best return on the investment if it resonates with the people who see it.”

 Offer Freebies Where It Makes Sense